maurock/maurock.github.io/blog/vae.md

 <h4 id="conclusion"><span style="color: rgb(215, 215, 215);">#</span>Conclusion</h4>

-⭐ We made it!
-We've gone through the entire process of building a modern Variational Autoencoder from scratch using JAX.
+We made it :) We've gone through the entire process of building a modern Variational Autoencoder from scratch using JAX.
 We started with a practical implementation of our Encoder, which leverages `ResNetBlocks`, normalization layers, and `ConvNets`.
 We have seen the core theory of the Evidence Lower Bound (ELBO), and specifically how its two competing goals (reconstruction and regularization) motivates our architecture.
 Finally, we assembled a complete training pipeline to train bring our model.

 The VAE we've built is a functional baseline.
 The code on Github defines the whole model, a dataset with 16k images form Hugging Face, the loading/saving weight process.
 We'll be using this for our next step, which consists in the implementation of a Diffusion Transformer for image generation.

-Happy autoencoding!
+Thanks for reading, and see you in the next episode!
 <br>
 <br>